kmsholcomb/DW-Homebrew/Special Moves.md

 * Choose one of your bonds that you feel is resolved.
 Ask the player of the character with whom you have the bond if they agree.
 If they do, mark 1 point of XP.
 You can then write a new bond with that character.
 * Look at your Alignment's *Drive*.
 If you fulfilled your *Drive* at least once in the session, mark 1 point of XP.
-* As a group, answer the following questions:
+* As a group, answer the following questions.
+For each *yes* answer, everyone marks 1 point of XP.
     * Did we learn something new and important about the world?
     * Did we overcome a notable monster or enemy?
     * Did we loot a memorable treasure?

-For each *yes* answer, everyone marks 1 point of XP.

 ### Last Breath
 When **your HP reaches 0**, you catch a glimpse of what lies beyond the Black Gates of Death’s Kingdom, and then roll +0.